-- California: California has the most friendly surrogacy laws in the USA.
+- California: California has the friendliest surrogacy laws in the US.
 In order for parentage to be established, there are specific steps that need to be performed prior to the birth of the child.
 However, there are a couple of key stipulations: The future parents and surrogate must each retain separate attorneys during the process, plus the surrogacy agreement must be executed before the surrogate begins any medications or has any related medical procedures.

 - Connecticut: Like California, surrogacy is legal and enforceable in Connecticut.
 In most cases, the Intended Parents could be put directly on the birth certificate after birth without the need to undergo adoption proceedings.